Isomorphic limit ultrapowers for infinitary logic: Introduction

-In the sixties, ultra-products were very central in model theory.
-Recall Keisler \cite{Ke61}, solving the untrue problem of the time, assuming an instance of GCH characterizes elementary equivalence by proving: for any two models $M_1,M_2$ (of vocabulary $\tau$ of cardinality $\le \lambda$ and) of cardinality $\le \lambda^+$, they have isomorphic ultrapowers, even $M^\lambda_1/D \approx M^\lambda_2/D$ for some ultrafilter $D$ on $\lambda$ \Iff \, $M_1,M_2$ are elementarily equivalent.
 Kochen \cite{Koc61} uses iteration on taking ultra-powers (on a well ordered index set) to characterize elementary equivalence.
 Gaifman \cite{Gai74} uses ultra-powers on $\aleph_1$-complete ultrafilters iterated along linear ordered index set.
 Keisler \cite{Ke63} uses general $(\aleph_0,\aleph_0)-\uflp$, see below, Definition \ref{x16}(4) for $\kappa = \aleph_0$.
-Shelah \cite{Sh:13} proves this in ZFC (but the ultrafilter is on $2^{\|M_1\|+\|M_2\|}$).
+Shelah \cite{Sh:13} proves $ \boxplus $ in ZFC, but with a price: we have to omit clause (d), and the ultrafilter is on $\mu = 2^\lambda $).

-Hodges-Shelah \cite{HoSh:109} is closer to the present work and see there on earlier works, it deals with isomorphic ultrapowers (and isomorphic reduced powers) for the $\theta$-complete ultrafilter (and filter) case, but note that having isomorphic ultra-powers by $\theta$-complete ultrafilters is not an equivalence relation.
+Hodges-Shelah \cite{Sh:109} is closer to the present work and see there on earlier works, it dealt with isomorphic ultrapowers (and isomorphic reduced powers) for the $\theta$-complete ultrafilter (and filter) case, but note that having isomorphic ultra-powers by $\theta$-complete ultrafilters is not an equivalence relation.
 In particular assume $\theta > \aleph_0$ is a compact cardinal and little more (we can get it by forcing over a universe with a supercompact cardinal and a class of measurable cardinals). \Then \, two models have isomorphic ultrapowers for some $\theta$-complete ultrafilter \Iff \, in all relevant games the isomorphism player does not lose.
-Those relevant games are of length $\zeta < \theta$ and deal with the reducts to a sub-vocabulary of cardinality $< \theta$.
+Those relevant games are of length $\zeta < \theta$ and deal with the reducts to a sub-vocabulary of cardinality $< \theta$ and usually those games are not determined.

-The characterization \cite{HoSh:109} of having isomorphic ultra-powers by $\theta$-complete ultra-filters, necessarily is not so ``nice" because this relation is not an equivalence relation.
-Hence having isomorphic ultra-powers is not connected to having the same theory in some logic.
-But \cite{Sh:797} suggests a logic $\bbL^1_\theta \subseteq \bbL_{\theta,\theta}$ with some good properties (like well ordering not characterizable, interpolation) maximal under such properties.
-We may wonder, do we have a characterization of models being $\bbL^1_\theta$-equivalent?
+The characterization \cite{Sh:109} of having isomorphic ultra-powers by $\theta$-complete ultra-filters, necessarily is not so ``nice" because this relation is not an equivalence relation.
+Hence having isomorphic ultra-powers is not equivalent to having the same theory in some logic.

+Most relevant to the present paper is \cite{Sh:797} which we continue here.
+For notational simplicity let $ \theta $ be an inaccessible cardinal.
+An old problem from the seventies was: